google/smali/README.md

 ```

 ### Testing Maven Release
-Pust a release verison to you local maven repository (add
+Push a release version to your local maven repository (add
 `-Dmaven.repo.local=<dir>` to override the default local maven repository
 location)
 ```